The Bourne Supremacy: Plot

 Jason Bourne has recovered from most of his mental and physical injuries and is teaching Asian studies at a university in Maine under his real name of David Webb, living happily on campus with his wife Marie under supervision of psychiatrist Morris Panov.

 Meanwhile, high-ranking U.S. officials Ambassador Raymond Havilland and Undersecretary Edward McAllister discuss an increasingly alarming situation in the People's Republic of China, where the popular Communist official Sheng Chou Yang is boosting his rise to power with assassinations perpetrated by someone impersonating Jason Bourne.
 They fear that Sheng, a fanatical nationalist, might trigger a war, and therefore want him to be found and killed.
 Webb would be ideal for this, but they plan to involve him indirectly owing to his mistrust of the U.S. government and Webb's deep-seated emotional instability due to the loss of his first wife and children in Vietnam.

 McAllister arrives and informs Webb of the assassin in Asia who is killing under the name of Jason Bourne.
 Webb is told he requires a more visible security force because someone wants him dead.

 Soon thereafter, Marie is abducted by unknown people.
 Webb returns to the house, finds clues to her abduction, and immediately phones government officials, threatening to leak information about Treadstone and Medusa in an attempt to get assistance.
 He finds out information has been manipulated in order to make him seem crazy and delusional, and that his only course of action is to follow the instructions left by the kidnappers.
 He turns to the only person he thinks will be able to help him, Alexander Conklin, even though Conklin once tried to kill him.
 Conklin, now limping, is convinced there is government involvement but that they have lost control of the situation and the hired guns holding Marie are no longer in their control.
 Webb, who has transformed back into the persona of Jason Bourne, now has no choice but to go to Hong Kong and play out the scenario to get Marie back.
 In Hong Kong Bourne is led to a wealthy Tai-Pan who wants Webb to locate the impostor Jason Bourne because the impostor killed his wife; the Taipan is actually a British intelligence officer named Lin Wenzu collaborating with the CIA to make Bourne find the impostor.
 Bourne agrees, saying that if his wife is not heard from the very moment he returns, he will kill his nabbed impostor without a second thought.
-Lin Wenzu is later fatally injured when he uncovers and kills traitors on his team passing information to Sheng.
+Lin Wenzu is later critically injured when he uncovers and kills traitors on his team passing information to Sheng.